2026 Los Angeles Dodgers season: Spring training

-The Dodgers will begin spring training in February 2026 at Camelback Ranch in Glendale, Arizona, with the first Cactus League game scheduled for February 21.
-While at Camelback Ranch, the Dodgers will play an exhibition game on March 4 against the Mexico national baseball team as part of promotion for the 2026 World Baseball Classic.
-They will also play in three Freeway Series exhibition games against the Los Angeles Angels before beginning the regular season on March 26.
+The Dodgers began spring training on February 13, 2026 at Camelback Ranch in Glendale, Arizona, with the first Cactus League game on February 21.
+While at Camelback Ranch, the Dodgers also played an exhibition game on March 4 against the Mexico national baseball team as part of promotion for the 2026 World Baseball Classic.
+They also played in three Freeway Series exhibition games against the Los Angeles Angels before beginning the regular season on March 26.
+On March 19, the Dodgers selected the contract of utility player Santiago Espinal and added him to the major league roster.

+World Baseball Classic

+Nine Dodgers players were chosen to represent countries during the World Baseball Classic.
+Shohei Ohtani and Yoshinobu Yamamoto for Japan, Will Smith and recently retired Clayton Kershaw for Team USA, Edwin Díaz for Puerto Rico, Hyeseong Kim for Korea, Antonio Knowles for Great Britain, Jake Gelof for Israel and Shawndrick Oduber for Netherlands.
+In addition several members of the Dodgers organization were listed as coaches for the tournament including Dino Ebel (USA), Jair Fernandez (Colombia), Blake Gailen (Israel), Plácido Polanco and Joel Peralta (Dominican Republic).